 Personal Health: Nowadays similar medicines can be found almost everywhere.
 Plan on visiting your doctor though if you have a medical condition that requires prescription drugs, allowing you to bring along enough for the entire length of your stay.
 In case you have a medical condition (i.e. allergies) it is always recommended that you bring copies of your medical records with you in the event of an emergency.

 Health Insurance: It's always a safe bet to get a travel insurance if your planning to study and live abroad, in case of an emergency or need of medical assistance.
 In countries like the United States and Canada health care costs for assistance can be very high for foreigners, so it can be very useful to have a valid health insurance.
-Talk with various local insurance companies to try and balance both the costs and the benifits of different available policies for your trip.

 Money: Using Debit/Credit cards is the easiest way to pay and get cash in almost every destination in the world.
 Check with your bank if the cards you own will work internationally, as well as find out information about withdrawal, currency conversion, and international fees so that you can use your cards wisely.
 Debit/Credit cards are not always accepted for payments at all locations, so make sure you always carry some cash with you as well.
 Traveler's cheques are another valid option and can be changed in almost every bank.
 However, always make sure you bring some cash in the local currency to use especially during the first days of your stay.